Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 Battery compartment

-The WAP browser is a lot better than on the Nova.
+The WAP browser is a lot better than on the Nova, even though it is still primitive.
 By default it identifies itself as “MAUI_WAP_Browser”.
-Next to finally being able to display Google's WAP pages, it is much faster, allows arbitrary scrolling both vertically and horizontally, supports animated GIF and PNG and some more WAP features.
-The only problems are that regardless of the phone's language setting, it prefers the Chinese version of websites when available (even though the Chinese font is not installed), and that error messages are cut off (“Connection…”).
+Next to finally being able to display Google's WAP pages (which used to be available through www.google.com/wml), it is much faster, allows arbitrary scrolling both vertically and horizontally, supports animated GIF, PNG, and basic CSS.
+The only problems are that regardless of the phone's language setting, it prefers the Chinese version of websites when available (even though the Chinese font is not installed), and that error messages are cut off (Connection…).

 The image viewer has also improved: it now allows zooming, panning, and viewing photos in full screen by rotating them.